DCardella2/ECE-45-Project/README.md

 ## Contributors: (Joaquin, Dominick, Riccardo)
 (also write down what we did here)

-Dominick: I wrote "low_pass.m" and "high_pass.m" which run the given audio file through low and high pass filters.
+Dominick Cardella: I wrote "low_pass.m" and "high_pass.m" which run the given audio file through low and high pass filters.
 I also wrote "oscillation.m" which applies a low-frequency oscillation to the audio.

 ## Report